Office-of-Digital-Services/arcpy_metadata/README.md

 arcpy_metadata was initially a project of the [UC Davis Center for Watershed Sciences](https://watershed.ucdavis.edu) and received significant contributions from the [World Resources Institute](https://www.wri.org).
 It was created as part of a larger project funded by the California Department of Fish and Wildlife [Biogeographic Data Branch](http://www.dfg.ca.gov/biogeodata/) and further developed for [Global Forest Watch](https://www.globalforestwatch.org).
 We thank our funders for their support and their commitment to high quality geospatial data.

+`arcpy_metadata` is not affiliated with or endorsed by Esri, makers of ArcGIS and arcpy software.